gtxaspec/wz_mini_hacks/README.md

 Thank you to everyone who is passionate about Wyze products for making the devices popular, and thank you to Wyze for producing them.
 Sign up for CamPlus, show some love and support to the company.

+Thank you AlexxIT for the amazing go2rtc project! [https://github.com/AlexxIT/go2rtc](https://github.com/AlexxIT/go2rtc)

-Thanks for HclX for WyzeHacks! [https://github.com/HclX/WyzeHacks/](https://github.com/HclX/WyzeHacks/)
+Thanks for HclX for WyzeHacks! [https://github.com/HclX/WyzeHacks](https://github.com/HclX/WyzeHacks/)

 Thank you mnakada for his atomcam_tools fork! [https://github.com/mnakada/atomcam_tools](https://github.com/mnakada/atomcam_tools)